 Aetna Drug Rehab Plans: Available Options

-Like most insurance companies, Aetna health insurance comes in many forms, allowing the insured to opt for the policy that works best for them.
+Like most insurance companies, this health insurance comes in many forms, allowing the insured to opt for the policy that works best for them.
 While there are many variables at play, there are three primary types of plans: open access, copay only, and a high deductible.

 Open Access Plans